DarkBlaze-263/crime-data-analysis-/README.md

 # crime-data-analysis-
-this is my bde project related to visualization of the larger crime datasets with the help of the big data tools also refer readme me for to delopy the project
+this is my bde project related to visualization of the larger crime datasets with the help of the big data tools ,and also refer readme me for to deploy the project